AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 1. From the command line, execute `aio app logs`
     + If the workspace is incurring heavy traffic, expand the number of activation logs via the `--limit` flag:
         `$ aio app logs --limit=25`
-1. The most recent (up to the provided `--limit`) activations logs will be returned as the output of the command for review.
+1. The most recent (up to the provided `--limit`) activations logs are returned as the output of the command for review.

    ![aio app logs](./assets/debug/aio-app-logs.png)